nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medication.md

 - The `code.coding.code` must be the NHS dm+d concept code.
 - The `code.coding.display` must be the NHS dm+d concept description.

 **Note**: The dm+d standard may change the identifier for a medication concept and publishes the current and previous identifier.

-The release version of dm+d where the identifier is changed is denoted by the following reference.
+The [FHIR Medication Resource Server](https://apidmd001.azurewebsites.net/index.html) identifies the current code with the latest dm+d version stored in the database (only one version, the latest, is captured at the moment).
+The previous code is identified as having a code version value set to “PREVIOUS” to identify it is as the previous code.
+Within the FHIR Medication Resource Server the year of release is put in front of the dm+d version, thus the version is denoted by the following reference.

 `YYYY.MM.WW.R`